 Open World Assumption - Links, rather than attributes, are always used where there is an open world assumption, such as for the fact that the individual noun concept ‘EU-Rent’ specializes the concept ‘company’ - there is no indication that these concepts are not involved in other specializations.

 Attributes giving Complete Extensions for a Subject - Each specification of an attribute occurs where the entire extension of the attribute is being specified for a subject thing, such as for identifying the two placeholders of the verb concept wording ‘company appoints officer’ or the two roles of the verb concept.
-The one ‘variable’ in the example is serialized with “restrictingFormulation=””” representing that it has no restricting formulation.
+The one ‘variable’ in the example is serialized with ‘restrictingFormulation=””’ representing that it has no restricting formulation.
 In a number of cases, attributes are unspecified because the entire extension of the attribute for an element is not being specified.
 For example, the attribute ‘representation’ is unspecified for the elements representing meanings (e.g., ‘company-c’ and ‘officer-c’ - there can be any number of representations of a meaning, and the example model does not specify them all.
 However, each representation has exactly one meaning, so the ‘meaning’ attribute is specified for each representation to identify its one meaning.

 The SBVR Content Model for SBVR

 The SBVR Content Model for SBVR represents facts concerning all of the formally captioned contents of Clauses 7 through 12.
-In general, this includes all of the information given in the SBVR specification about its concepts that can be represented in terms of the SBVR XMI Metamodel.
+In general, this includes all of the information given in the SBVR specification about its concepts that can be represented in terms of the SBVR MOF Metamodel.
 This includes:

 noun concepts and their designations